peterlindkvist/minimum-viable-editor/README.md

     app.use('/', index);  //uses the req.content when populating the templates. app.use('/editor', mve.routes()); //add the editor endpoints.

+Add a json file in the filePath folder with your content data.

 And in the html add :

     <script type="text/javascript" src="/editor/assets/loader.js"></script>